 FuzzyString class which acts like a string, but does comparisons in a case-insensitive way.

 >>> greeting == 'hey Trey!'

 >>> greeting == 'heyTrey'

 I'd like you to make sure equality and inequality match case-insensitively at first.
 I'd also like you to ensure that the string representations of your class match Python's string object's default string representations.

 This is just a preview of the problem statement.

-This exercise includes 3 bonuses, 8 hint links, and automated tests.
+This exercise includes 3 bonuses and 9 hint links.

 To solve this exercise, sign in to your Python Morsels account.